Fran Tarkenton: Professional football career

 The expansion Minnesota Vikings selected Tarkenton in the third round (29th overall) of the 1961 NFL draft, and he was picked in the fifth round of the AFL draft by the Boston Patriots.
 He signed with the Vikings.
 Tarkenton, 21, played his first NFL game in Sioux Falls, South Dakota against the Dallas Cowboys (and the Vikings' first ever game as an expansion team.)
 On September 17 against the Chicago Bears, he came off the bench to lead the Vikings to a 37–13 victory by passing for 250 yards and four touchdown passes and running for another.
-He was the only player in NFL history to pass for four touchdowns in his first NFL game, until the feat was repeated by Marcus Mariota in the Tennessee Titans' 2015 season opener versus the Tampa Bay Buccaneers.
+He was the only player in NFL history to pass for four touchdowns in his first NFL game until the feat was repeated by Marcus Mariota in the Tennessee Titans' 2015 season opener against the Tampa Bay Buccaneers.

 He played for the Vikings from 1961 through 1966.
 His early years with the team were plagued by the trouble expected for a newly created team, with the Vikings winning a total of 10 games combined in their first three seasons, with Tarkenton winning eight of them.
 He threw 18 touchdowns and 17 interceptions for 1,997 yards in his first season.
 He rushed for 308 yards on 56 rushes for five touchdowns.
 The following year, he threw 22 touchdowns and 25 interceptions for 2,595 yards.
 He rushed for 361 yards on 41 rushes for two touchdowns.